surajpai50612/Movie-Database-MuleSoft/README.md

 ## Movie Database MuleSoft

-1. 'movies.sql' file contains the sql code for creating table, insering values into table and some queries.
+1. 'movies.sql' file contains the sql code for creating table, inserting values into table and some queries.

 2. 'dbconnect.php' file contains connection to XAMPP server.